joshpattersonthefuture/CMSI387/Homework/Homework02/Report.md

 #### By: Alex Richardson and Josh Patterson

 Problem 1
-- Reversing the order to unlock the spinlock then remove the thread is a bad idea because unlocking the spinlock marks it as available to next incoming thread.
+- Reversing the order to unlock the spinlock first then remove the thread is a bad idea because unlocking the spinlock marks it as available to next incoming thread.
 The next thread in line could move in before the current thread gets removed causing a malfunction.